FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

 ??? info "Input fields offered by the built-in schema *Experiment ELN*"
     - **name:** Automatically used as the entry name.
-    - **starting time** Allows entry of a date/time stamp for the measurement.
+    - **starting time:** Allows entry of a date/time stamp for the experiment.
     - **tags:** User selected tags to improve searchability.
-    - **ID:** A unique, human-readable ID for the process.
+    - **ID:** A unique, human-readable ID for the experiment.
-    - **location:** A text field specifying the location where the process took place.
+    - **location:** A text field specifying the location where the experiment took place.
-    - **description:** A free text field for additional information about the process.
+    - **description:** A free text field for additional information about the experiment.

     Additional subsections available in the *data* subsection include:

-    - **steps:** Define the step-by-step procedure for the material processing.
+    - **steps:** Reference the processes and measurements that make up the experiment.
     - **experiment identifiers:** Specify the additional metadata for the experiment.

 The *steps* subsection allows us to reference the various processes and measurements that were part of the experiments.
 By organizing these elements into a structured and interactive workflow, we can provide a clearer overview of the experimental sequence, enabling better visualization and understanding of how different steps are interconnected.